 Dear President Trump

-As a member of the Mission Creek Band of Mission Indians, I want to congratulate you becoming President.
+As a member of the Mission Creek Reservation, I want to congratulate you becoming President.
 I looked forward to the day that you took office, I understand the time restrictions that you have in these first one hundred days, I am writing to you so that you can understand our plight.
 In short ,Our Fathers were short changed, lied too, and deceived.

 President Richard Nixon one week after the Termination Notice was given, which was published on July 8.
 1970 Came out against the Termination policy, also congress had expressly repudiated the policy of terminating recognized Indian tribes, and has actively sought to end the practice in the 70's.
 The BIA and the Dept of the Interior, working against Mission Creek did surveying, and other mineral testing, and with held their finding from the Tribal Members, Stating that the water was bad, and not fit for human consumption, even some crops could not use the water